solidi/writing/41-the-next-fantastic-software-project-code-name.md

 ### Tools and Utilities

-Tools and utilities typically have brutally crafty names.
+Tools and utilities typically have crafty names.
 Since software is focused on outcomes, the clever succinctness can be off the charts.

 I've built small tools that have been discarded — naming them out of love and utility.
 There was `Scrapi,` a small, scrappy API scraper, `Amazement,` an iOS game where you trace out of a maze, and `Bif-Tannen,` a [base index file](https://developer.roku.com/docs/developer-program/media-playback/trick-mode/bif-file-creation.md) extractor tool for movie thumbnails.